trufflesecurity/trufflehog/README.md

 - syslog
 - file and stdin (coming soon)

-Each subcommand can have options that you can see with the `-h` flag provided to the sub command:
+Each subcommand can have options that you can see with the `--help` flag provided to the sub command:

 ```
 $ trufflehog git --help